tier4/arm-dev-summit-2020/exercises/exercise0.md

 ---

 3. Although it is perfectly acceptable for workshop participants to use any terminal application that is included with the base install of Ubuntu 18.04 LTS, the [Terminator application](https://gnometerminator.blogspot.com/p/introduction.html) has been installed for the purposes of the workshop and will be used in any videos accompanying the workshop.

+    Here are some basic Terminator commands that will come in useful during the presentation:

+      - To split windows in Terminator
+          - Press Ctrl + Shift + O to split a terminal horizontally
+          - Press Ctrl + Shift + E to split a terminal vertically
+      - To move between terminals
+          - Press Alt + Left/Right/Up/Down arrow keys
       - When running commands in multiple terminal Windows, the broadcast function of Terminator can be used:
           - Press Alt + A to turn broadcast on (all keyboard input will appear in all windows)
           - Press Alt + O to turn broadcast off
+      - To cancel a running command
+          - Press Ctrl + C
+      - To close the current terminal
+          - Press Ctrl + S­hift + W

 | Next |
 | ---- |